MarRac15/julia_binding/README.md

   ```

 ## <a id="c++-compilation"></a> C++ compilation:
-- First, we copy the .cpp file into the work directory ('./' is the relative path to the current working directory)
+- First, we copy the .cpp file into the work directory ('./' is the relative path to the current working directory).
 - Compilation is done by the g++ compiler:

 ```dockerfile